×

 All about Mugearite and Blueschist Properties

 Know all about Mugearite and Blueschist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite belongs to Igneous Rocks while Blueschist belongs to Metamorphic Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Blueschist is Foliated.
 Mugearite appears Dull and Soft and Blueschist appears Dull and Banded.
-The luster of Mugearite is not available while that of Blueschist is dull.
+The luster of Mugearite is while that of Blueschist is dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Blueschist is available in blue, bluish - grey, purple, shades of blue colors.
 The commercial uses of Mugearite are creating artwork and that of Blueschist are cemetery markers, commemorative tablets, creating artwork, curling, tombstones.